 What is a Tenancy Renewal Fee?

-A while back I used a local letting agent to find me a tenant and fully-manage the tenancy.
-Eleven months later, the fixed term in the tenancy was due to expire, consequently the Tenancy Agreement needed to be renewed, unless I want the tenancy to become a Periodic Tenancy.
+A while back I used my local high-street letting agent to find me a tenant and fully-manage the tenancy.
+Eleven months later, the fixed term in the tenancy was due to expire, consequently the Tenancy needed to be renewed (i.e. a new contract with new dates needed to signed), unless I want the tenancy to become a Periodic Tenancy.